-The North Carolina Arboretum is a 434-acre public garden located within the Bent Creek Experimental Forest within the Pisgah National Forest just south of Asheville, N.C.
+The North Carolina Arboretum is a 434-acre public garden located within the Bent Creek Experimental Forest of the Pisgah National Forest just south of downtown Asheville, North Carolina.
 Easily accessible via the iconic Blue Ridge Parkway or Interstate 26, the Arboretum is surrounded by the lush, botanically-diverse Southern Appalachian Mountains, allowing visitors to connect personally with nature in ways that are as unique and rich as the land itself.
-Click here for more information on hours, directions and fees.

 The North Carolina Arboretum 101

 Why should you visit The North Carolina Arboretum?
 Here are a few reasons why visitors continue to come back time and time again:

 - 65 acres of cultivated gardens, including the Bonsai Exhibition Garden and the National Native Azalea Collection accredited by the Plant Collections Network.

 - 10+ miles of hiking and biking trails ranging from easy to moderate/difficult.